autoNumeric/autoNumeric/README.md

 - Get the latest source `git clone -b next https://github.com/autoNumeric/autoNumeric.git && cd autoNumeric && yarn install`
 - Make you changes
 - Lint, build, and run tests `yarn lint && yarn build && yarn test`
+  - If you encounter any linting problems, you can try to automatically fix those with `yarn lintfix`
 - Create a pull request, and we'll check it out as soon as possible!

 Again, be sure to check the [CONTRIBUTING](CONTRIBUTING.md) guidelines for more details.<br>